 Make a sensitive weigh scale platform the easy way.

 It’s easy to design a platform scale if you use Mini-Mounts to support your platter.
 You are not limited to a particular size.
 As a result, you can make a large platform without reducing capacity at the corners.
 If you use a single-point load cell to make a platform scale, you have to reduce the capacity at the corners.
 Check your load cell specs.
-We match the load cells of the Mini-Mounts.
+We match the load cells of the Mini-Mount scale.
 We have “current matched” them for connection of the four cells in parallel.
 As a result, you can achieve accuracy within 0.05% across the whole platform.
 Our 1945 USB transmitter uses this load cell connection method and connects to your PC computer through a single cable.
 Consequently, all you have to do is plug them in.

 - Capacity – 30 or 50 kg, giving total capacity of 120 kg (260 lb) using 30 kg mounts or 200 kg (440 lb) using 50 kg mounts.

 - Corner capacity is equal to cell capacity – 30 or 50 kg (66 or 110 lb).

 - Fully overload protected in all directions except tension.

 - Mounting surface must be flat for 2″ diameter around top of Mini-Mount.

 - Place Mini-Mounts as close to extreme corners as possible, for best accuracy and scale capacity.